Kubogi/Kubogi/README.md

 A 2D rhythm game in Unity/C# that mixes movement mechanics with rhythm gameplay.
 Stay tuned!

 ## Writing
-I write about my silly projects here:
+I write about my projects here:
 - [When does vibe coding actually work?](https://kubogi.github.io/2025/12/28/vibe-coding.html)
 - [Using Python to win a JavaScript contest](https://kubogi.github.io/2026/01/06/cs1101s-sound.html)
 - [More on my blog](https://kubogi.github.io)